Vendor Risk Management

 In a nutshell, this means that when departments procure, purchase, or otherwise adopt a technology, they must have:

-1. A maintenance plan with the vendor to ensure that crucial software updates are available and get applied in a reasonable timeframe, and
+1. A maintenance plan with the vendor to ensure that crucial software updates are available and are applied in a reasonable timeframe, and

-2. A replacement plan in place before that technology (or any associated technologies) reaches end-of-life.
+2. A replacement plan is in place before that technology (or any associated technologies) reaches end-of-life.

 In support of this mandate, Project Owners (the individuals or business units endorsing a project) shall be responsible for gathering information for both the Acquisition Planning and Vendor Security Assessment phases of the process before any third-party system is procured, purchased, or otherwise adopted.